What is a Hostile Takeover?

 1. Tender offer

-A tender offer is an offer to purchase shareholder’s shares in a company at a premium to the market price.
+A tender offer is an offer to purchase stock shares from Company B shareholders at a premium to the market price.
 For example, if Company B’s current market price of shares is $10, Company A could make a tender offer to purchase shares of company B at $15 (50% premium).
-The goal of a tender offer is to acquire enough shares for a majority stake in the target company.
+The goal of a tender offer is to acquire enough voting shares to have a controlling equity interest in the target company.
+Ordinarily, this means the acquirer needs to own more than 50% of the voting stock.
+In fact, most tender offers are made conditional on the acquirer being able to obtain a specified amount of shares.
+If not enough shareholders are willing to sell their stock to Company A to provide it with a controlling interest, then it will cancel its $15 a share tender offer.

 2. Proxy vote

 A proxy vote is the act of the acquirer company persuading existing shareholders to vote out the management of the target company so it will be easier to take over.
-For example, Company A could persuade shareholders of Company B to use their proxy votes for changes to the company’s board of directors.
-The goal of such a proxy vote is to remove the board members opposing the takeover and to install new board members who are more receptive to a change in ownership.
+For example, Company A could persuade shareholders of Company B to use their proxy votes to make changes to the company’s board of directors.
+The goal of such a proxy vote is to remove the board members opposing the takeover and to install new board members who are more receptive to a change in ownership and who, therefore, will vote to approve the takeover.

 Defenses against a Hostile Takeover